mmjulkowska/MVApp/README.md

 ![04_explore_05](https://user-images.githubusercontent.com/14832460/38313744-73a72ad4-382d-11e8-81ec-6dc65e9fa85a.png)

-You can subset your data even further, by ticking the box "Subset the data?" in the main windown, and selecting yet another one of the Independent Variables, and selecting specific value for this variable that will be used for the displayed graphs:
+You can subset your data even further, by ticking the box "Subset the data?" in the main window, and selecting yet another one of the Independent Variables, and selecting specific value for this variable that will be used for the displayed graphs:

 ![04_explore_06](https://user-images.githubusercontent.com/14832460/38313746-73cb34a6-382d-11e8-97fd-d185c69c2d99.png)